1 in 6 Americans will get a foodborne illness this year. Learn the four steps to safer food for your family.

 - Date Your Goods – Date and store all home-canned foods no longer than 12 months at a temperature between 50-70 degrees out of direct sunlight.

 Love preserving and want to help others learn this valuable skill?
 Our Master Food Preserver program is designed just for you!
-Contact us to find out more information!
+Learn more

 Take these steps to changing your diet for better nutrition.